 As a sixth grade ELA teacher, Mindy is always looking for new ways to engage her students.
 For Stations and Scoots, Mindy sets up different stations all the way up and down the hallways of her school.
-Students then go from station to station to answer different questions and problems.
-Once they have solved one problem, they move onto the next one.
-Students stand, move, think, and learn the whole time.
+Each station includes one question (photographed here) that students answer on Edulastic before heading to the next station.
+Students work individually, so it is best to space students out throughout the hallways.
+This interactive activity allows student to stand, move, think, and learn the whole time.

 Want to know the best part?
 Mindy doesn’t have to grade a single question.
 Mindy explains, “Instead of me printing out 150 worksheets, I decided to use Edulastic because it automatically grades it for me.”